makspll/bevy_mod_scripting/readme.md

 #### Rhai

-Rhai supports the use of any rust types implementing FuncArgs as function arguments (apart from references),
+Rhai supports any rust types implementing FuncArgs as function arguments.

 ``` rust
 use bevy::prelude::*;